araffin/academic-kickstart/content/post/sac-massive-sim/index.md

 ## Why It Matters? - Fine Tuning on Real Robots

-If we could make SAC work with these simulators, then it would be possible to train in simulation and fine-tune on the real robot using the same algorithm (PPO is too sample-inefficient to train on a single robot), which is the vision I have for RL and robotics.
+If we could make SAC work with these simulators, then it would be possible to train in simulation and fine-tune on the real robot using the same algorithm (PPO is too sample-inefficient to train on a single robot) (footnote: which is the vision I have for RL and robotics).

-By using other algorithms it might be possible to get better performance.
+By using other algorithms it might also be possible to get better performance.
-Finally, it is also good to have a better understanding of what works or does not work and why.
+Finally, it is always good to have a better understanding of what works or not and why.
 As researchers, we tend to publish only positive results, but I think a lot of valuable insights are lost in our unpublished failures.

 TODO: image of bert